jquad-group/backstage-jquad/README.md

 ```

-In the `packages/backend/src/plugins`, add the following `tekton.ts` file:
+In the `packages/backend/src/plugins`, add the following `tekton-pipelines.ts` file:

 ```
 import { createRouter } from '@jquad-group/plugin-tekton-pipelines-backend';